gnat/sublime-outline-notes-publisher/README.md

-# Sublime Outline to HTML
+# ✒️ Sublime Outline to HTML
 Create HTML pages from your tab indented / whitespace significant notes.

 Turn your indented notes into HTML in Sublime Text.

 ```
-📬️ These are your notes.

 All you have to do...
     Is create an indented hierarchy.
     Of your notes.